dianamn/gallery-video/readme.txt

 *  General Options where you have great opportunities to change every detail for your gallery videos?

+= Does Video Gallery plugin allows to add links for each video? =

+*  Yes, Video Gallery has views where you can insert your desired links, as well as select whether open or not in a new tab.

 If you think, that you found a bug in our [WordPress Video Gallery](http://huge-it.com/wordpress-video-gallery/) plugin or have any question contact us at [info@huge-it.com](mailto:info@huge-it.com).

 == Changelog ==

+= 1.7.05 =
+*  Added credits and attribution in the source code refering the original authors.

 = 1.7.04 =
 *  Some mirror bug has been fixed.